 When the school newspaper was revived 19 years ago, its staff decided to name it the Extempore; renaming it the Beacon this fall was also a staff decision, according to Holderness.
 He said that students found the former name confusing.

 "We'd send out copies to other schools to look at, and people didn't understand it, so we decided in the spirit of clarity that a name-change might be appropriate," he said.
 "Everyone was in accord.
-We decided on it by just brainstorming on multiple names, and the Brattleboro Beacon won by one vote."

 While the Extempore was published in tabloid form, the Beacon's format is full-spread.
 Reichsman noted that a collaboration with the journalism class at BUHS made that change possible.